VHariharmath/learn-solana-web3-lib/README.md

 # Solana Study material to interact with Solana web3 library

-## Steps to prepare the development environment
+## Steps to prepare the learning environment

 ### Installing nodejs